-- a. communicating of religious beliefs; - b. teaching and counselling adherents and members of the surrounding community; - c. providing adherents and members of the surrounding community with spiritual guidance and support; - d. attendance at an in-service training seminar by a person or persons conducting the seminar, provided the seminar is of a spiritual nature; and - e. meeting with and visiting adherents, the sick, the poor, or persons otherwise in need of emotional and spiritual support.
+- a. communicating of religious beliefs; - teaching and counselling adherents and members of the surrounding community; - providing adherents and members of the surrounding community with spiritual guidance and support; - d. attendance at an in-service training seminar by a person or persons conducting the seminar, provided the seminar is of a spiritual nature; and - e. meeting with and visiting adherents, the sick, the poor, or persons otherwise in need of emotional and spiritual support. - 2.2 The definitions in clause 2.1 reflect that these guidelines apply to the remuneration of parish clergy and lay ministers only.
+Nothing in these guidelines is intended to limit the meaning of terms used in tax legislation, particularly in other contexts.
+The Diocese also regards its Bishop, Assistant Bishops and Chaplains (among others) as being 'religious practitioners' for the purposes of the tax legislation.